gini/gini-vision-lib-android/screenapiexample/README.md

 AnalysisActivity
 ----------------

 The `AnalysisActivity` handles the Analysis Screen's events.
+As it is a subclass of the Gini Vision Library's `AnalysisActivity` you have to declare it in your `AndroidManifest.xml`.
+We recommend setting the title to `gv_title_analysis`, limit the orientation to portrait and use the `GiniVisionTheme`.

 The analysis is started or resumed in `AnalysisActivity#onAnalyzeDocument()` (if an error message was given, this method is called only when the user clicks the retry button).
 Notifying the base class about successful completion of the analysis is done similarly as in the `ReviewActivity` with `AnalysisActivity#onDocumentAnalyzed()`.

 The `AnalysisActivity#onAddDataToResult()` is called when the analysis was successful.
 Like in the `ReviewActivity` the extractions result is added here to the result `Intent` in a `Bundle`.
 You may use any format that the `Intent` allows.